burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 In this conditional compilation block, the right-hand side has been taken from Table 19 of [Draft C++2020 Standard, p.455, Section 15.11](https://open-std.org/jtc1/sc22/wg21/docs/papers/2020/n4861.pdf).

 The list of various features since C++11 and the corresponding values for them can be obtained from Table [feature_test](https://en.cppreference.com/w/cpp/feature_test).
-Potential confusion is that testing functionality has only available since C++20.
+Potential confusion is that testing functionality has only been available since C++20.

 ## 14. std::span

 The [std::span<T>](https://en.cppreference.com/w/cpp/container/span) class template allows you to refer to any contiguous sequence of T values and is analogous for [std::string_view](https://en.cppreference.com/w/cpp/header/string_view), but for arrays.

-However, in addition to similarities [std::span<T>](https://en.cppreference.com/w/cpp/container/span) allows you to modify underlying data even with `[]` operator.
+However, in addition to similarities [std::span<T>](https://en.cppreference.com/w/cpp/container/span) allows you to modify the underlying data even with `[]` operator.

 ## 15. Bit Manipulation